 Non-electronics

 I disassembled the CRT monitor, being careful to discharge the cathode to avoid a painful electric shock.
 (I think my monitor was self-discharging anyway, but it's a good idea to be sure.)
 I put the big glass cathode ray tube away in a cardboard box so I wouldn't accidentally trip over it and make it implode, which would be unpleasant for multiple reasons.
 I cleaned out the inside of the monitor and shook out the dead ladybugs that had collected inside over the years.
-I eventually used a dremel to cut a hole in the bottom of the monitor just big enough to fit my head through.
+I used a dremel to cut a hole in the bottom of the monitor just big enough to fit my head through.

 My first prototype used plexiglass for the screen, but I found that a thinner sheet of polycarbonate was much lighter on my neck and flexible enough to bend into a convex shape, which makes the helmet look more realistic.
 I tinted the polycarbonate using some privacy window film.